Naudedrillia praetermissa

 Naudedrillia praetermissa is a species of sea snail, a marine gastropod mollusk in the family Pseudomelatomidae, the turrids and allies.

 Description

-The length of the shell varies between 15mm and 20mm.
+The length of the shell varies between 15 mm and 20 mm.

 The species belongs to the Pseudomelatomidae family, which forms part of a larger group known as turrids.
 This group has witnessed a decline in importance from the Cretaceous period to the present.